-NATO Announces Expulsion Of Russia Diplomats Following Nerve Agent Attack
+NATO Announces Expulsion Of Russian Diplomats Following Nerve Agent Attack

 NATO has followed the lead of many of its member countries, expelling Russian diplomats in connection with the nerve agent poisoning of an ex-double agent Sergei Skripal in southern England earlier this month.